day8/re-com/README.md

 ## So, Without Ado Being Any Furthered ...

-Start your review with [the demo]().
-Wait!
-You're using Chrome right?
+You do have Chrome handy, right?
+Good.
+Start by looking at [the demo]().

 The demo serves as:
   - a way to visually showcase the components (widgets)